 My Thoughts on The Best Black Paint for Furniture

 Last but not least is my pick!
 I do not consider myself an expert furniture refinisher but I have painted a piece or two in my day!
 My go-to for furniture painting is almost always Chalk paint or Fusion Mineral paint.
 I have painted several pieces with both black colors (Coal Black and Ash) from Fusion Mineral paint.
 I love how rich the finish is and love working with Fusion Mineral paint it’s self-leveling, dries fast, and has a built-in topcoat.
 For this piece, I went with Ash which is a dark charcoal gray, a popular black paint color by Fusion.
 I love the matte finish I get with Fusion with two quick coats I can have the piece looking great!
 As far as Fusion’s black furniture paints go, for a true dark black, Coal Black is the better choice.

 What I love about dark colors, especially furniture pieces painted black, is with natural light the shade changes depending on the time of day which adds interest to the piece.
 I also love that black can be both a neutral color and an accent color depending on where you place it.

 I hope you found this post, The Best Black Paint Color for Furniture (6 experts weigh in) helpful!
 I figured the best way to help you decide the right shade of black paint for your project was to reach out to those who have tried their fair share of paint mediums and colors and have landed on their favorite black paint!
 As you read above it is not only the black paint that makes for a beautiful finish but also the tips and techniques our experts shared.

-Be sure to visit my How to paint furniture white post where 5 experts weighed in on not only their favorite white paint but there tips for getting that perfect finish everytime.
+Be sure to visit my How to paint furniture white post where 5 experts weighed in on not only their favorite white paint but their tips for getting that perfect finish every time.